-It is KIPP's policy that all students wear the appropriate uniform per their school's requirement (see your school's office for specifics).
-For your convenience, your school may provide you with the required uniform items which you may purchase at the school's cost, or your school's Office or Operations Manager will provide you with the uniform vendor name, price list, and/or website which will allow you to purchase the items directly from the vendor.
+Your school may provide you with the required shirts, which you may purchase at the school's cost, or your school's Office or Operations Manager will provide you with the uniform vendor's name, price list, and/or website which will allow you to purchase the items directly from the vendor.

 If you choose not to purchase uniform items using one of these options, you may choose to:

-- Contact the vendor(s) which KIPP has an agreement with to inquire if they can provide the required uniform items to you at their price.
-Please see your school for the vendor contact information. - Provide your own uniform items if they meet the same specification and standard as established by the school (e.g. color, logo, style, type, embroidery, etc.).
+- Contact the vendors which KIPP has an agreement with to inquire if they can provide the required uniform items to you at their price.
+Please see your school for the vendor contact information. - Provide your own uniform items if they meet the same specification and standard as established by the school (e.g., color, logo, style, type, embroidery, etc.).
 Please contact your school's Office or Operations Manager for more information.

 If a family is experiencing hardship and cannot pay, the family can work out other arrangements such as payment plans by contacting the School Leader.
-As well, a family in need can make a formal fee waiver request by completing the KIPP financial assistance request form (see Appendix 2) and turning this into the School's office where they will review the request with the School Leader and contact the family within 5 business days with a decision or to clarify the information which has been submitted.
+As well, a family in need can make a formal fee waiver request by completing the KIPP financial assistance request form (located in the KIPP Texas Student and Family Handbook) and turning this into the school's office where the office manager will review the request with the School Leader and contact the family within 5 business days with a decision or to clarify the information which has been submitted.
 KIPP determines financial assistance due to hardship by having families provide documentation of their hardship.
 This may include documentation of homelessness (McKinney-Vento); conservatorship of the Department of Family and Protective Services or Child Protective Services; economic hardship caused by unforeseen circumstances beyond the student's control such as a family's job loss, health issues, or death in the family; or any other issues sufficient to establish a financial hardship.
 The request form allows a family to communicate their personal circumstance.
 All information provided is treated as confidential.
 Financial assistance is not just based on the free and reduced lunch program qualification.
 Per the Texas Education Code, a school district shall adopt reasonable procedures for waiving a deposit or fee if a student or the student's parent or guardian is unable to pay.
 This policy is posted in a central location in each school facility and in the student and family handbook.
 [TEC Sec.
 11.158 (f)].